nautobot/nautobot/nautobot/docs/plugins/development.md

 There are several conditions that must be met in order to extend a filter:

 * The original FilterForm must follow the pattern: `f"{model.__name__}FilterForm"`, e.g. `TenantFilterForm`
-* The `filter_form` method must return a valid dictionary of Django form fields
+* The `filterform_fields` attribute must be a valid dictionary of Django form fields

+Note: A plugin does not have to define both `filterset_fields` and `filterform_fields`.

 Example:
 ```python